Learn Ativan vs. Xanax: Differences,...

 How Do Ativan and Xanax Work?

-Both Ativan and Xanax work by boosting GABA’s effects in the brain.
+Both Ativan and Xanax work by boosting GABA’s effects in the brain and central nervous system.
 GABA is a brain chemical that reduces neural activity, helping to create a calming effect.
-However, these medications process through the body differently.
+However, these medications are processed through the body differently.

-Ativan metabolizes directly into an inactive compound, while Xanax breaks down into several active metabolites3 before your body then eliminates them.
+Ativan metabolizes directly into an inactive compound, while Xanax breaks down into several active metabolites before your body eliminates them.
 This metabolic difference partly explains why Xanax may have more pronounced effects initially but can also cause more complicated withdrawal symptoms.

 Side Effects of Ativan and Xanax